 Twitter names ex Google CFO Pichette as chair, Kordestani to stay on

-Twitter Inc said on Tuesday that it appointed Patrick Pichette as chair of the social network's board of directors, replacing Omid Kordestani.
+Twitter Inc said on Tuesday that it appointed Patrick Pichette, former chief financial officer at Google, as chairman, replacing Omid Kordestani.

 REUTERS: Twitter Inc on Tuesday appointed Patrick Pichette, a former chief financial officer at Google, as the social network's board chairman, marking the first time in Twitter's history that an outsider will preside over the group.